Can You Treat Deep Vein Thrombosis at Home?

 Deep Vein Thrombosis Treatment at Home

-In addition to medications, there are lifestyle changes you can make that can help treat symptoms and potentially prevent new clots from forming.
+In addition to deep vein thrombosis medication, there are lifestyle changes you can make that can support healthy veins, potentially preventing new clots from forming.
+With the right habits, DVT treatment at home can help prevent vein diseases.
+Here’s how to treat DVT at home:

 If you or someone you know suffers from DVT, contact the specialists at Gilvydis Vein Clinic.
 From diagnostic imaging and medications to personalized treatment plans, our experienced team of physicians has the technology and skills needed to help you achieve the best outcome possible.